 The room layouts are sensibly thought out and include the famous split bathroom in most staterooms.
 The split bathroom means that there is one room with a toilet and sink and another with a shower and another sink.
 This makes sharing one bathroom with the family a whole lot easier.

 Disney Cruise lines is also one of the very few cruise lines which offers staterooms which will accommodate 5 guests.
 This means that larger families do not have to be split into two staterooms.
+A Disney Alaska Cruise is a great cruise for families.

 Disney Cruise Ship Entertainment